-Whenever I need a confidence boost, there’s nothing like inspirational quotes to give me a total reset.
+Whenever I need a confidence boost, there’s nothing like inspirational quotes about speaking to give me a total reset.

 Whether I’m facing writer’s block, stage fright, or I’m just feeling unmotivated, I turn to these words from the legends.